-The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus ("COVID-19"), has been declared a pandemic by the World Health Organization, a national emergency by the President of the United States and a state of emergency by the Governor of the State, the County Board of Supervisors, and the City Council.
+The outbreak of COVID-19, has been declared a pandemic by the World Health Organization, a national emergency by the President of the United States and a state of emergency by the Governor of the State, the County Board of Supervisors, and the City Council.
 The COVID-19 outbreak has caused tremendous economic volatility in the United States and globally, producing significant declines and the onset of a national and global recession.

 The State of California and several counties in the San Francisco Bay Area, including Santa Clara County, where the City is located, have issued mandatory orders for all people to shelter in place, except to meet essential needs or to work to provide essential services ("shelter-in-place directives or orders").
 Santa Clara County's current shelter-in-place directive became effective on July 13, 2020, restricting activities that were previously re-opened following an increase in cases of COVID-19 in the County.
 The order will remain in effect until the County's health officer amends or rescinds it.
-The categories of businesses and activities no longer permitted include, but are not limited to, indoor dining at restaurants and other facilities, entertainment centers, places of worship, fitness centers and cardrooms, [UPDATE BEFORE POSTING].
+The categories of businesses and activities no longer permitted include, but are not limited to, indoor dining at restaurants and other facilities, entertainment centers, places of worship, fitness centers and cardrooms,